awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 ## I want to use a Windows PowerShell script to open my applications\.<a name="use-powershell-launch-application"></a>

 You can use Windows PowerShell scripts to open your applications in the fleet instance\.
-You may want to do this to configure the application or environment before the application opens\.
+You might want to do this to configure the application or environment before the application opens\.
 To launch a Windows PowerShell script for your application, specify the PowerShell \.exe file in Image Assistant\.
-Navigate to C:\\Windows\\System32\\WindowsPowerShell\\v1\.0\\powershell\.exe, and specify the following launch parameters:
+Navigate to `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`, and specify the following launch parameters:

 \-file "C:\\Path\\To\\PowerShell\\Script\.ps1"